axeptio/react-native-sdk/example/README.md

 First, be sure you have React Native installed.
 If not follow these [instructions](https://reactnative.dev/docs/set-up-your-environment).

-Then, install dependencies by running :
+Then - in this `example` directory - install dependencies by running :
 ```shell
 yarn install
 npx pod-install